 "Plus he's from Maine," she said in an aside to Johnson.

 He laughed.
 "Then you know how it is, doctor."

 "Oh, I know how it is."
 Hawkeye glanced at Margaret, saw her shake her head at him, but her eyes were sparkling.
 He grinned at her—made it his best smile, the one that had made nurses' knees weak at fifty paces, then realized she couldn't see it under his mask.
 "Just like old times, isn't it?"

 "Who said the old times were good?"
 But her voice was mellow.

 "Same person who said other things were good."
 He waited for her to retract another part of the heart and met her eyes.
 "Very good."

-He could tell that she knew he was trying to stake claim over the younger man.
+He could tell she knew he was trying to stake claim over the younger man.
 She just shook her head and went back to work.

 But he thought he heard her mutter, "Men" as she wiped his forehead again.

-He decided not to point out that he wasn't sweating.
+He decided not to point out he wasn't sweating.
 He'd let her have the last word this time.

 B.J. and Charles would have passed out from shock.